 Landlords’ Rights & Responsibilities in Georgia

-As a landlord in the state of Georgia, you have the following rights.
-A right to:
+Rental property owners in the state of Georgia, have the following rights.

-- Enter rented premises in order to perform needed or requested tasks.
+- Enter the rental unit in order to perform needed or requested tasks.

-- Evict a tenant who fails to abide by the terms of the lease agreement.
+- Evict a Georgia tenant who fails to abide by the terms of the lease agreement.

 - Require tenants to pay a security deposit as part of the move in costs.

-- Terminate a rental agreement by serving the tenant with a 60-days’ notice.
+- Terminate an agreement by serving the tenant with a 60-days’ notice.

-- Charge whatever amount of rent and raise it for whatever reason whenever you want.
-You’re also under no obligation to provide the tenant with a prior notice.
+- Rent collection.
+Georgia doesn't have rent control laws, meaning you may charge whatever amount of rent and raise it for whatever reason whenever you want.
+You’re also under no obligation to provide the tenant with a prior written notice.

 - Require tenants to notify you prior to moving out.